 This submetric is based on the total number of co-dominant native plant species endemic to vernal pools that occur in the AA.
+All species listed in Appendix I are endemic.
+Generalists are not usually endemic even regionally.
 For Vernal Pool Systems, this metric is assessed for all the replicate pools combined.